 Learn more about what they do and when they're needed.

 What Is a Subject Matter Expert?

 Individuals designated as subject matter experts are typically sought out by others interested in leveraging their unique expertise to solve specific problems or help meet challenges.
 Subject matter experts in some fields often serve as expert witnesses in lawsuits and other legal actions.

-While it is common to find SMEs in technical disciplines, experts can exist in all disciplines and functions.
-It is common to find SMEs in information technology, software development, marketing, and customer support and all other areas in a business.
+While it is common to find them in technical disciplines, subject matter experts can exist in all disciplines and functions.
+It is common to find them in information technology, software development, marketing, and customer support and all other areas in a business.

-It is common to draw upon a subject matter expert when attempting to navigate a particularly difficult challenge or problem.
+It's common to draw upon a subject matter expert when attempting to navigate challenges.
 While many professionals are cross-trained in their particular functions, some situations call for highly specialized knowledge.

 - Information technology professionals will call upon various subject matter experts for insights into integrating new software applications or, fixing bugs or anomalies discovered during testing.